yoctoproject/poky/documentation/ref-manual/variables.rst

       Specifies the default device tree binary (dtb) file for a FIT image when multiple ones are provided.

-      This variable is used in the :ref:`ref-classes-kernel-fitimage` class.
+      This variable is used in the :ref:`ref-classes-kernel-fit-image` class.

    :term:`FIT_DESC`
       Specifies the description string encoded into a FIT image.
-The default value is set by the :ref:`ref-classes-kernel-fitimage` class as follows::
+The default value is set by the :ref:`ref-classes-kernel-fit-image` class as follows::

          FIT_DESC ?= "U-Boot fitImage for ${DISTRO_NAME}/${PV}/${MACHINE}"